JiwanChung/trex/README.md

 Where `x` means no GPU utilized.

 Yes, they are the same.
 By default, `trex` runs on local machine when slurm is not installed.
-You can adjust this behaviour by modifying the configuration file.
+You can adjust this behaviour by modifying the `use_slurm_when_available` flag in the configuration file.
 Also, you can set `-l` flag when running the command to override the default behaviour and force local mode.

-To use GPUs,
+2. Launching GPU Jobs

 ```bash
 # running job w/ 2 gpus in slurm